Brno University of Technology: History

 After the German occupation of Czechoslovakia and installing the Protectorate of Bohemia and Moravia, all Czech universities, including the Czech Technical University, were forced to close (see International Students' Day).
-After the end of the war in 1945, the university was restored to its pre-war state, also taking over buildings of the German Technical University in Brno which was closed.
-After the war, the school was reopened under the older name the University of Technology of Dr. E. Benes.
+After the end of the war in 1945, the university was restored to its pre-war state, also taking over buildings of Deutsche Technische Hochschule Brünn (the German technical school) which was closed.
+After the war, the school was reopened under the older name the University of Technology of Dr. E. Beneš.
 The school was ceased to exist in 1951; some parts were transferred to the newly established Military Technical Academy.
 The only faculties that provided civilian training remained the Faculty of Civil Engineering and Architecture Faculty, both under the name College of Engineering.
 Already in 1956, the university activity was gradually restored under the present name Brno University of Technology.
 Today's appearance was more or less stabilized in 1961.